vmware-archive/cf-redis-release/README.md

 ```
 # Deploying locally to BOSH lite
+export BOSH_MANIFEST=manifests/cf-redis-lite.yml
-./scripts/deploy-release manifests/cf-redis-lite.yml lite
+./scripts/deploy-release lite

 # Deploying to a different BOSH director
+export BOSH_MANIFEST=manifests/cf-custom-redis.yml
-./scripts/deploy-release manifests/my-custom-redis.yml my-bosh-alias
+./scripts/deploy-release my-bosh-alias
 ```

-Note that the second argument is a BOSH alias, which you must have configured prior to running the script.
+Note that the argument is a BOSH alias, which you must have configured prior to running the script.
 E.G.

 ```
 bosh target https://192.168.50.4:25555 lite